hzi-braunschweig/serohub/content/posts/first_immunbridge_results.md

     preserve_yaml: true
 ---

-## Results Immunbridge
+## Results Immunebridge

-For all participating studies, we have preliminary results , which can be downloaded https://zenodo.org/record/6968574#.YxTOWd9CQUE (https://doi.org/10.5281/zenodo.6968574).
+For all participating studies, we have preliminary results for modelling groups, which can be downloaded at https://zenodo.org/record/6968574#.YxTOWd9CQUE (https://doi.org/10.5281/zenodo.6968574).